unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 #    keyboards/dtd/ldmlKeyboard.dtd                 - update cldrVersion
 #    tools/java/org/unicode/cldr/util/CLDRFile.java - update GEN_VERSION
 #
-# c) After everything is committed, you will need to tag the CLDR, ICU4J, and
+# c) After everything is committed, you will need to tag the CLDR and ICU
-#    ICU4C sources that ended up being used for the integration; see step 17
+#    sources that ended up being used for the integration; see step 16
 #    below.
 #
 ################################################################################